JNGDSOFT/JNGDSOFT/README.md

-## When we have the will, we have the future
+## When we have the tools, we have the future

 Hi, I'm **José**